ceramicnetwork/docs/docs/authentication/3id-did/provider.md

 ### 3. Get a seed phrase

 Generate a random seed for a new user, or somehow get the existing seed for a returning user.
 Seeds should be a 32 byte Uint8Array.

-Here's how to securely generate a `seed` in the proper format:
+How to securely generate a new `seed` in the proper format:

 ``` javascript
 import { randomBytes } from '@stablelib/random'